Mothers who have an overabundance of breast milk can help those who have difficulties producing enough by donating or selling their extra breast milk.

 - Read the above information and more at HMBANA’s website

 On the Only the Breast site, mothers can post ads to buy or sell breastmilk.
-Buyers can browse ads by age of the baby or by categories such as fresh on demand, vegan diets, milk for sick or premature babies, local buyers or sellers, and even men who are looking to buy milk.
+Buyers can browse ads by age of the baby or by categories such as fresh on demand, vegan diets, milk for sick or premature babies, and local buyers or sellers.

 It is very important to screen donors for all the requirements.
 It is equally as important to be sure that milk is pasteurized before use, as bacteria can grow in unpasteurized milk.